 By law, we are required to list the “ounces” and “grams,” which are measures of weight, not measures of volume, on the food label.
 Because the formula is made from real food, its density can vary and, as such, so can the volume of the formula in each pouch.
 Rest assured, each pouch contains 341 grams as measured on a gram scale.

-All nutritional information, as stated on our website and packaging, is correct.
-It is calculated and tested per pouch, and the most accurate measure is 341 g. which is what our manufacturers use as a gauge of measurement and what their scales are set to.
-Anything below is rejected.
+All nutritional information stated on our website and packaging is correct.
+It is calculated and tested per pouch, and the most accurate measure is 341 grams which is what our manufacturers use as a gauge of measurement on calibrated scales.
+Any pouch below 341 grams is rejected.